-Most of the radionuclides detected in any of the samples collected during the third quarter of 2005 could not be directly linked with INL activities.
-An exception was waterfowl taken directly from wastewater ponds located on the INL.
+Most of the radionuclides detected in any of the samples collected during the third quarter of 2006 could not be directly linked with INL activities.
+An exception was waterfowl taken directly from waste ponds located on the INL.
 One quarterly composited air sample had an anomalous Americium-241 result of unknown origin.
 Levels of most detected radionuclides were no different than values measured at other locations across the United States or were consistent with levels measured historically at the INL.
 All detected radionuclide concentrations were well below guidelines set by the U.S. Department of Energy (DOE) and regulatory standards established by the U.S. Environmental Protection Agency (EPA) for protection of the public.
 (See Table E-1.)

-This report for the third quarter, 2005, contains results from the Environmental Surveillance, Education and Research (ESER) Program's monitoring of the Department of Energy's Idaho National Laboratory's (INL) offsite environment, July 1 through September 30, 2005.
-All sample types (media) and the sampling schedule followed during 2005 are listed in Appendix A. Specifically, this report contains the results for the following:
+This report for the third quarter, 2006, contains results from the Environmental Surveillance, Education and Research (ESER) Program's monitoring of the Department of Energy's Idaho National Laboratory's (INL) offsite environment, July 1 through September 30, 2006.
+All sample types (media) and the sampling schedule followed during 2006 are listed in Appendix A. Specifically, this report contains the results for the following:

-- Air sampling, including air filters and charcoal cartridges, atmospheric moisture, and 10-micron particulate matter (PM10); - Precipitation sampling; - Agricultural product sampling, including milk, lettuce and wheat; - Game animal sampling, including large game animals and waterfowl.
+- Air sampling, including air filters and charcoal cartridges, atmospheric moisture, and 10-micron particulate matter (PM10); - Precipitation sampling; - Agricultural product sampling, including milk, lettuce and wheat; - Game animal sampling, including large game animals; - Soil sampling.

 Gross alpha and gross beta measurements are used as general indicators of the presence of radionuclides.
-Gross alpha and gross beta results were found to have no discernable statistical distribution during the third quarter of 2005.
+Gross alpha and gross beta results were found to have no discernable statistical distribution during the third quarter of 2006.
 Because of this, these data were statistically analyzed using nonparametric methods, including the use of the median to represent central tendency.
 At no time during the third quarter were weekly, monthly, or quarterly gross alpha or gross beta concentrations in air collected at Boundary locations statistically greater than corresponding data for Distant locations, as one would expect if the INL were a significant source of radionuclide contamination.
 There were no statistical differences between gross alpha or gross beta results when grouped by location on a quarterly basis.
 Statistical analysis by month also showed no statistical difference between locations for gross alpha or gross beta.

-Weekly comparisons of gross alpha concentrations at Distant and Boundary locations showed no statistical differences during the third quarter of 2005.
-Gross beta results were statistically greater at Distant locations than at Boundary locations during the week of August 10, 2005.
+Weekly comparisons of gross alpha concentrations at Distant and Boundary locations showed two statistical differences during the third quarter of 2006, during the weeks of July 12 and August 30, 2006.
+Weekly gross beta results were not statistically different during the third quarter of 2006.

-lodine-131 (131I) was not detected in any batch of charcoal cartridges during the third quarter.
+Iodine-131 (I) was not detected in any batch of charcoal cartridges during the third quarter.

-Selected quarterly composite filter samples were analyzed for gamma emitting radionuclides, strontium-90 (90 Sr), plutonium-238 (238 Pu), plutonium-239/240 ($^{239/240}$ Pu), and americium-241 (241 Am).
-Strontium-90 was found near the detection limit in two samples.
-Americium-241 was found at one onsite location at a concentration that was higher than those found in recent years.
-No origin was found for this anomalous result, but investigation is continuing to pinpoint a likely source.
-The detected concentration was 0.43 percent of the DOE Derived Concentration Guide for this radionuclide.
+Selected quarterly composite filter samples were analyzed for gamma emitting radionuclides, strontium-90 (Sr), plutonium-238 (Pu), plutonium-239/240 (239/240Pu), and americium-241 (Am).
+Cesium-137 was found near the detection limit in three samples: two collected from Craters of the Moon and one from Van Buren Gate.
+The samples were recounted and Cs was confirmed in one sample collected at Craters of the Moon and the other detected at Van Buren Gate.
+The detected concentration was well below the DOE Derived Concentration Guide for this radionuclide.

-Twenty-two atmospheric moisture samples were obtained during the third quarter of 2005 and analyzed for tritium.
-Two samples from Blackfoot and one sample from Rexburg exceeded their respective 3s levels.
+Twenty-four atmospheric moisture samples were obtained during the third quarter of 2006 and analyzed for tritium.
+Three samples from Atomic city, three samples from Blackfoot, two samples from Rexburg, and one sample from Idaho Falls exceeded their respective 3s levels.
 The maximum value was well below the DOE DCG for tritium in air.